open-afc-project/openafc/tools/geo_converters/README.md

 Note that `gdal_transform` and `gdalwarp` on large files use a lot of memory, so using too much CPUs will cause thrashing (excessive swapping).
 So it may make sense to limit the number of CPUs.

 All scripts have `--nice` parameter to lower its priority (and thus do not impede user-interacting processes).
 On Windows it only works if 'psutil' Python module is installed.
-Not sure it will help against thrashing though.

 `gdalwarp` (used by `to_wgs84.py` and `nlcd_wgs84.py`) works especially slow on large (e.g. 20GB) files.
-Hence LiDAR conversion process first slices source data to tiles then runs `to_wgs84.py` to apply geoids).
-This is not always possible though, so `nlcd_wgs84.py` works painfully slow (and using single CPU) on CONUS and Canada files and there is nothing that can be done about it (except for waiting for future GDAL releases).
+Hence LiDAR conversion process first slices source data to tiles then runs `to_wgs84.py` to apply geoids.
+This is not always possible though, for example,  `nlcd_wgs84.py` operates on monolithic files for CONUS and Canada and there is nothing that can be done to improve speed.

 ### Ctrl-C <a name="ctrlc"/>